MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 ---
 <!-- End tab selectors.  -->

-### Tab title
+### Pane title

-To open a new terminal instance with custom tab titles, use the `--title` argument.
-To set the title of each tab when opening two tabs, enter:
+To open a new terminal instance with custom titles for each terminal pane, use the `--title` argument.
+To set the title of each pane when opening multiple tabs, enter:

 <!-- Start tab selectors. -->
 #### [Command Prompt](#tab/windows)